soareseric/learn-python-for-beginners/README.md

-# Learn Python for Data Analysis for Beginners to Advanced.
+# Learn Python for Data Analysis

-## Motivation

 I am building this repository for study purposes.
 I am on the journey to become a Data Analyst, and I want to share what I have learned along the way.

 ## Prerequisites
-1. Python 3.x
+1. Python 3.x version
 2. Git is installed and you know basics of [git commands.](git/git-basic-commands.md)
-3. Have access to terminal/command line.
+3. Have access and know [how to use terminal/command line.](cms/cms-basic-commands.md)

-## List of Content
+## About the Content

 The content of this repository is organized by levels.
 First, we start with basic programming concepts using Python.
 Next, we delve into the world of data analysis and its theories.
 Finally, we bring everything together and start exploring Python for data analysis.
 For each section, we will complete at least one project.